×

 Cookies help us deliver our Services.
 By using our Services, you agree to our use of cookies.
 Learn More.

-Netflix's That '90s Show Season 2 - Everything You Need To Know
+Netflix's That '90s Show Season 2 Cast, Episode Count And More Details

-Taking place in the summer of 1995, Leia Forman (Callie Haverda), the daughter of Eric and Donna (Topher Grace and Laura Prepon) from the parent series, visits her grandparents, Red (Kurtwood Smith) and Kitty (Debra Jo Rupp), in their familiar and loved Point Place home.
-Alongside her new friends Gwen, Nikki, Nate, Ozzie, and love interest Jay Kelso (Mace Coronel) — son of original series characters Michael Kelso and Jackie Burkhart (Ashton Kutcher and Mila Kunis) — Leia sets up shop in the Forman's basement and embarks on her own Wisconsin adventures.
+Taking place in the summer of 1995, Leia Forman (Callie Haverda) — the daughter of Eric (Topher Grace) and Donna (Laura Prepon) from the parent series — visits her grandparents, Red (Kurtwood Smith) and Kitty (Debra Jo Rupp), in their familiar and beloved Point Place home.
+Alongside her new friends and love interest Jay Kelso (Mace Coronel) — son of original series characters Michael Kelso (Ashton Kutcher) and Jackie Burkhart (Mila Kunis) — Leia sets up shop in the Forman's basement and embarks on her own Wisconsin adventures.

 When will That '90s Show Season 2 be released?